googlecartographer/rfcs/text/0000-gps_support.md

 These messages will be [translated](https://en.wikipedia.org/wiki/Geographic_coordinate_conversion#From_geodetic_to_ECEF_coordinates) first into a common cartesian coordinate frame, [ECEF](https://en.wikipedia.org/wiki/ECEF).

-Then we will translate to a local ground reference frame (e.g. [ENU](https://en.wikipedia.org/wiki/Axes_conventions#Ground_reference_frames:_ENU_and_NED)) with the z-axis pointing up, and the origin at the start position.
+Then we will transform to a local ground reference frame (e.g. [ENU](https://en.wikipedia.org/wiki/Axes_conventions#Ground_reference_frames:_ENU_and_NED)) with the z-axis pointing up, and the origin at the start position.

 The result will be given to Cartographer as `FixedFramePoseData`.